-Message Cause Resolution Lifecycle Controller not available Another process is using iDRAC.
+Message Cause Resolution 3 consecutive unsuccessful attempts to complete inventory collection.
+3 consecutive unsuccessful attempts to perform tasks in Automated Task applications.
+Lifecycle Controller not available Another process is using iDRAC.
 Wait for 30 minutes for the current process to complete, restart the system, and then retry.
 You can use the iDRAC GUI to check the job queue and the status.